shahzy1/ApexLM/README.md

 ---

-## 🚀 Getting Started
+🚀 Getting Started
 1. Clone the repository
 2. Configure Azure SQL, Blob Storage, and Cognitive Services
 3. Launch the Blazor WebAssembly app and FastAPI backend
-4. Upload documents → Generate summaries, insights, and entities
+4. Upload documents → Generate summaries, insights, and entities using **GPT-5** and Azure AI

 ---